Michael-Zinn/pi_assistant_garbage/README.md

 ## Future of this project

-1. add indicators for weather (to answer the "should I bring an umbrella?" question).
+1. :white_check_mark: add indicators for weather (to answer the "should I bring an umbrella?" question).
 2. move the gpio part to a separate gem and add a config.
 3. move weather indicator to separate repo and make it configurable.
 4. Figure out how to get garbage schedule data live (instead of hardcoding it).